red light therapy for neuropathy

 Key Features

-• Dual-wavelength therapy with 660nm red and 880nm infrared lights
+• Dual wavelengths at 660nm red and 880nm infrared

 • Five intensity modes plus pulse setting